Receiving financial aid/scholarships and using VA/military TA benefits

 How it works with unrestricted aid: you receive unrestricted aid AND VA pays applicable tuition/fees.
 But your KU Enroll & Pay account will look weird for a bit.
 By default/timing, all financial aid goes toward tuition/fees first in KU Enroll & Pay.
 However, once we get a 28-1905 from your VR&E counselor for the semester or year, we place a “third party sponsorship” on your KU account each semester.
 Any unrestricted aid refunds, if applicable, will be disbursed to you.
 You never lose the money you are entitled to; you may simply receive it later.

-Once you receive a refund from KU, go back and check your KU Enroll & Pay account to make sure you don't still owe anything.
-If you have charges on your account (i.e. bookstore) that you believe Ch.
+If you get a refund: Check your KU Enroll & Pay account again to make your balance is zero.
+If you still have questions or see charges on your account (i.e. bookstore) that you believe Ch.
 31 should be covering, contact us.

 VA pays nothing to KU and pays your monthly stipend directly to you.